pablogguz/econphd_placements/README.md

 Notes:
 * MIT has stoped publishing their placement record on their website.
 The data for MIT in this dataset was retrieved in 2022Q2 (from the previous edition), when it was still available
 * Chicago discloses their placements in a PDF document available on their website.
 In 2023, they removed data for years prior to 2019 from the publicly available document.
 The data for Chicago up to 2018 in this dataset was retrieved in 2022Q2 (from the previous edition)
 * To discern between tenure-track and post-docs placements, the text classification algorithm requires that post-docs are explicitly flagged.
-Unfortunately, this is not always the case -- some schools omit this information from the placement outcome, often making tenure-track positions and post-docs undistinguishable.
+Unfortunately, this is not always the case &ndash; some schools omit this information from the placement outcome, often making tenure-track positions and post-docs undistinguishable.
 Due to this, the share of tenure-track placements is expected to be upward-biased